ujkam/ujkam.com/content/posts/Businesses Stakeholders Define why Data Should be Collected.md

 +++
-title = 'An Exploration of how Businesses Decide what Data to Collect' date = 2024-01-01T00:00:00-04:00 lastmod = 2024-01-19T00:00:00-04:00 draft = false
+title = 'Businesses Stakeholders are the ones who Define why Data Should be Collected' date = 2024-01-01T00:00:00-04:00 lastmod = 2024-01-19T00:00:00-04:00 draft = false